-It is hard not to fall for Umbria, Italy’s rolling countryside and delicious food.
+It is hard not to fall for Umbria, Italy’s rolling countryside, and delicious food.
 Visitors to Italy often struggle to find the best way to travel within Umbria.

 This is why it’s so difficult.
 We’re big supporters of trains in Italy but Umbria can seem a bit difficult at first.
 First, Umbria is not connected to major cities like Rome or Florence.
 This means that you will need to change trains several times to reach your destination.
-Second, there is no train station at the medieval hilltop town.
+Second, there is no train station in the medieval hilltop town.
 Instead, stations are usually a drive away.

 (Notabene: You can rent a car to drive.
 We don’t recommend it for all reasons.
 It is possible to get lost on back roads or in the countryside, but it is not always a good idea.
 This funny account of Italy’s car rental process will show you why it might be worth considering.

 Guess what?
 Despite all the transport difficulties, it’s actually much easier than you think to get around Umbria.
 We were also surprised by how well connected the towns are.
 The beautiful rides were another surprise!
-The buses and the Umbrian regional train took us through beautiful farms, vineyards and forests.
+The buses and the Umbrian regional train took us through beautiful farms, vineyards, and forests.

 However, most information about Umbria’s trains or buses is in Italian.
 We are here to help.
 You don’t need a car to explore Umbria, its most beautiful towns and villages.
 Here’s how.